felixse/FluentTerminal/MOSH_README.md

 `mosh [options] [--] [user@]host [command...]`

-`mosh` embedded in Fluent Terminal only lacks support for the last part (`[command...]`).
+`mosh` embedded in FluentTerminal only lacks support for the last part (`[command...]`).
 You can find detailed explanation at the man page mentioned above.
 Also you can execute custom command `mosh --help`, and you'll get the following output:

     Usage: mosh [options] [user@]host